jcmill/safetoburn/app/content.md

 - Wind speed and direction
 - Humidity levels
-- Fire danger ratings
+- Fire danger alerts
 - Local burn bans and restrictions
 - Seasonal or temporary safety advisories

 Enter your city, ZIP code, or other location to see real-time burn conditions.

-**If conditions are unsafe — we’ll tell you.
-If burning is restricted — we’ll tell you.**
+**If conditions are unsafe, we’ll tell you.
+If burning is restricted, we’ll tell you.**

 Burning responsibly protects your property, your neighbors, and the environment.